beego/beedoc/en-US/mvc/controller/config.md

 ### Beego default variables

 Beego has many configurable variables.
-Let's have a look of this variables.
+Let's have a look at these variables.
 It will help us to know how to use them in development.
 (You can configure and overwrite them in `conf/app.conf`.
 Case insensitive.):

 * AppName